Estimating a function of the scale parameter in a gamma distribution with bounded variance: Illustrations

 To estimate the rate parameter of a gamma distribution given as $g(\beta)=\beta^{-1}$, we propose the following sequential procedure $\mathcal{P}_3$:

 As was pointed out, $d=1,a_1=2$ and $k_1=-3$ so that any pilot sample size $m>6/\alpha$ will satisfy the condition \eqref{momcond}.
 In this case, the optimal sample size is $n^*_3=(\alpha b)^{-1}\beta^{-2}$.
-However, the stopping rule \eqref{P3} can hardly be rewritten in accordance with that of \cite{Woodroofe (1977)} due to the negative moment of $\hat{\beta}_n$.
-As a consequence, we leave out the second-order analysis here.
+However, the stopping rule \eqref{P3} can hardly be rewritten following that of \cite{Woodroofe (1977)} due to the negative moment of $\hat{\beta}_n$.
+As a consequence, we only carry out an empirical second-order analysis via simulations here.

-Monte Carlo simulations have been carried out to demonstrate the remarkable performance of the sequential estimation procedure $\mathcal{P}_3$.
+Monte Carlo simulations have been conducted to demonstrate the remarkable performance of the sequential estimation procedure $\mathcal{P}_3$.
 We generated pseudorandom observations from a gamma distribution with $\alpha=2$ and $\beta=1$.
 We set the pilot sample size $m=20$ so that it was large enough.
 We took into consideration the values of $b$ including $0.010$, $0.005$, $0.0025$, $0.0010$, $0.0005$, and $0.00025$, respectively, so that again the optimal sample size $n^*_3$ could be determined as 50, 100 (small), 200, 500 (moderate), and 1000, 2000 (large) accordingly.
 The summaries from 10,000 independent runs are recorded in Table \ref{Tab.
 3}.